 Now, click the Domains option from this list.

-Here, you will see all of your custom domains and the sandbox domain provided by the Mailgun.
-In this example, we are using a free account of Mailgun that only allows the sandbox domain; therefore, we will use the same, but you can choose your desired domain which you want to use.
+Here, you will see all of your custom domains and the sandbox domain provided by Mailgun.
+In this example, we are using a trial account of Mailgun that only allows the sandbox domain; therefore, we will use the same, but you can choose your desired domain which you want to use.